My Guiding Principles As An Engineer

 There are several themes here, of knowledge, persistence, and discipline.

 Study.
 Prepare.
-Learn from the mistakes of others.
 Share what you've learned, the good and the bad.

 Have an appropriate level of paranoia, so that you verify and confirm everything.
 Don't just trust that it will work, no matter who it comes from.
 Even if it's your own code, even if it worked before.